-To be listed as a storyteller on the author directory, you must first be an accredited storyteller on the Directory of Storytellers (TRACS)(this will open in a new window) as set out in our criteria.
+To be listed as a storyteller on the author directory, you must first be an accredited storyteller on the Directory of Storytellers (TRACS)as set out in our criteria.
 After gaining your accreditation, you would apply to the author directory, reading and accepting the below information in addition to our full Code of Conduct as part of submitting your application.

 If you are registered on both directories please note the following:

 - If the Scottish Storytelling Forum receives a complaint about the conduct of a storyteller, they will investigate and address this complaint in line with their own policies, as set out in their handbook.

 - Scottish Book Trust and the Scottish Storytelling Forum will only share information about complaints while they are under investigation if relevant TRACS or Scottish Book Trust staff believe: